 where $\sigma$ is a permutation of an index set $\{1,2,\cdots,m\}$.
 It can be formulated as an assignment problem

 where $c_{ij}=1$ means $x_i$ is transported to $\tilde{y}_j$, i.e., $\sigma(i)=j$.
 To measure the consistency of $f$ and $T$, we define the optimal transport score (OTS) as

-The range of OTS is $[0,1]$ and when $\operatorname{OTS}=1$, $f$ is the optimal transport map from $P_x$ to $P_y$.
+The range of OTS is $[0,1]$.
+A larger OTS indicates that the learned sample-wise pairing $x_i \mapsto f(x_i)$ is more consistent with the discrete optimal assignment from $P_x$ to the model-induced output distribution $P_y$.
+In particular, OTS = 1 means that the learned pairing itself is an optimal assignment between these two empirical distributions.
 The assignment problem (\ref{pb: assign problem}) is solved using the Jonker-Volgenant algorithm \citep{jonker1987shortest}.

-We compute the LSS during the training process and the OTS after the training of both plain network and ResNet for classification on the MNIST, CIFAR-10 and CIFAR-100 datasets (Table 1).
-The plain networks in our experiments are determined by removing the identity maps in ResNets correspondingly.
+We compute the LSS during training and the OTS after training, both the plain network and ResNet, for classification on the MNIST, CIFAR-10, and CIFAR-100 datasets (Table 1).
+The plain networks in our experiments are set by removing the identity maps in the corresponding ResNets.

-\textbf{MNIST} The classification task on MNIST is easy to solve such that both training and testing accuracy are almost $100\%$ under the following settings.
-We first increase the dimension data point from $28\times 28$ to 1000, and next use five ResNet blocks with fully connected layers to learn the transformation in $\mathbb{R}^{1000}$.
-Finally, we decrease the dimension from $1000$ to 10.
+\textbf{MNIST} The classification task on MNIST is easy to solve, such that both training and testing accuracy are almost $100\%$ under the following settings.
+We first increase the dimension of the data point from $28\times 28$ to 1000, and next use five ResNet blocks with fully connected layers to learn the transformation in $\mathbb{R}^{1000}$.
+Finally, we reduce the dimension from $1000$ to 10.

-\textbf{CIFAR-10 and CIFAR-100} For the classification tasks on CIFAR-10 and CIFAR-100, learning the transformation of distributions with the same input and output dimensions of $f$ is hard due to the redundant information in data.
+\textbf{CIFAR-10 and CIFAR-100} For the classification tasks on CIFAR-10 and CIFAR-100, learning the transformation of distributions with the same input and output dimensions of $f$ is hard due to the redundant information in the data.
 As a consequence, the performance of both plain network and ResNet differs a lot with the same or varying dimensions, i.e., $K=1$ or $K>1$ in (\ref{eq:dimension_reduction}).
 Thus, we separate the numerical experiments for these two cases to test our principle.
 For $K=1$, we first increase the dimension from $3\times 32\times 32$ to $32\times 16\times 16$, and use 10 ResNet blocks with convolutional layers to learn the transformation of data representation on the $32\times16\times16$ tensor space.
-Finally, we decrease the dimension from $32\times16\times16$ to 10 and 100 respectively.
+Finally, we reduce the dimensions from $32\times16\times16$ to 10 and 100, respectively.
 For $K=4$, we reduce the dimension of representation for better performance as follows:

-For the space of each dimension, we stack 5 ResNet blocks and compute the corresponding LSS and OTS respectively.
+For each dimension, we stack 5 ResNet blocks and compute the corresponding LSS and OTS, respectively.